 Every proposed amendment must be relevant to the motion under discussion.
-Proposed amendments cannot be similar to an amendment that has already been lost.
-Any amendment which, if carried, would have the effect of defeating a previous motion that was carried is a direct negative and is therefore not allowed.
+Proposed amendments cannot be similar to an

 22.6 Foreshadowed amendments

 The meeting must dispose of an existing amendment before a new amendment can be foreshadowed.
 However, members may notify the Chairperson that they intend to move further amendments and the nature of their content.